-A total of 1.8 billion shares of common stock are authorized, of which 818,179,988 shares were outstanding as of December 31, 2018.
+A total of 1.8 billion shares of common stock are authorized, of which 773,470,825 shares were outstanding as of December 31, 2019.
 Each share is entitled to one vote in all matters requiring a vote of shareholders.
-There are no pre-emptive rights, which are privileges extended to select shareholders that would allow them to purchase additional shares before other members of the general public in the event of an offering.
-At January 31, 2019, the latest practicable date that is closest to the filing date, there were 26,281 common stock shareholders of record.
-The weighted average of common shares outstanding, which was used in the calculation of diluted earnings per share, was 861 million as of December 31, 2018.
+There are no preemptive rights, which are privileges extended to select shareholders that would allow them to purchase additional shares before other members of the general public in the event of an offering.
+At January 31, 2020, the latest practicable date that is closest to the filing date, there were 25,127 common stock shareholders of record.
+The weighted average of common shares outstanding, which was used in the calculation of diluted earnings per share, was 798 million as of December 31, 2019.
 (See Note 2, Earnings Per Share.)
 A total of 25 million shares of preferred stock is authorized, none of which is currently outstanding.

-The following table sets forth, for the quarters indicated, the dividends declared and the high and low share prices of CSX common stock.
+The following table sets forth, for the quarters indicated, the dividends declared on CSX common stock.